2025/2026 Annual Savings Statement

 Do I need to pay tax on the interest I earn?

 Depending on your tax allowance, you may need to pay tax on any interest you earn over your Personal Savings Allowance.
 That’s £1,000 if you’re a basic rate taxpayer and £500 for higher rate taxpayers.
 If you do your own tax returns, you’ll need to refer to this statement and let HMRC know how much interest you earned.
-You don’t ever pay any tax on ISAs.
+You don't pay tax on ISAs.
+Interest on ISAs is paid tax-free, that is without tax deducted.
+ISAs are a savings scheme initiated by the government, and are subject to change by them.
+For example the favourable tax treatment may not be maintained.
 There’s more information at www.hmrc.gov.uk

 Why is my ISA described as ‘inactive’?

 Your ISA shows as ‘inactive’ because you haven’t paid any new money into it for a whole tax year (that doesn’t include any money you took out of a flexible ISA and paid back in).
-Any money in there is still earning interest.
-You can only have one active cash ISA.
+Any money in the ISA is still earning interest.
+If you would like to pay in to your 'inactive' ISA you may be able to make it 'activate', allowing you to pay in.
+Call us for free on 0800 121 8899 for help.

 Why isn’t the money in my Junior Cash ISAs included in the total balance?

-If you believe your statement is incorrect, get in touch by visiting any branch or calling our UK-based Customer Service Centre for free on 0800 121 8899.
-We’ll be happy to go through your Annual Statement
+If you believe your statement is incorrect, get in touch by visiting any branch or call us for free on 0800 121 8899.
+We’ll be happy to go through your Annual Savings statement with you.

-Your offset savings account is linked to your mortgage, reducing the interest you pay.
+Your Offset Savings Account is linked to your mortgage, reducing the interest you pay.
 This is called the ‘Offset benefit’.
 It makes your monthly payments smaller or allows you to pay your mortgage off early.
 If the account balance is more than you owe on your Offset mortgage, you won’t get any benefit on the excess amount.
-If you don’t have money in your Offset savings account you won’t get any benefits.
+If you don’t have money in your Offset Savings Account you won’t get any benefits either.

 My account(s) interest rate and/or name has changed

-The Bank of England has increased the base rate several times between 6 April 2023 and 5 April 2024.
-Because we try to give you the best rate we can, we may have increased the interest rate for your account.
-Your account might also have been merged into a new product so it can be better managed as a result of the increase.
-We would have attempted to contact you to let you know at the time, please review and update your contact details if necessary.
+We try to give you the best interest rate we can, which means we may need to increase or decrease the rate on your account depending on market conditions.
+Your account might also have been merged into a new product and now be called something different.
+We would have attempted to contact you to let you know at the time; please review and update your contact details if necessary.

 How can I get this information online?